petter-holmberg/eco/README.md

 ordinal tree.
 It can be constructed from a tree of a known size with a pair of `linked_bicursor`s, where the `left_branch` points to the first child of a node and `right branch` points to the next sibling.
+`louds::iterator` is a `std::bidirectional_iterator` that performs full-order traversal of a `louds` tree, visiting the nodes in both pre- and post-order.

 - `root()` returns the root node of the tree.
 - `first_child(v)` returns the first child of node `v`.